OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/04-reading-a-push-button.md

 and so on.
 The number of 0s in front of the number do not affect the number's value.

 Binary numbers with 8 digits are known as **bytes**.
 You can declare `byte`-type variables in Arduino if you want to limit their size to only 8 bits.
-In our case, that's more than enough.
+In our case, that's more than enough, so we declare a `byte` variable called `ledValues`.

 Bits are typically numbered from right to left.
 Thus, the first bit of a number would be the one on the farthest right, the 2nd would be on its left, and so on.

+For in-depth reference, check out this [Bit Math](http://playground.arduino.cc/Code/BitMath) in the Arduino Playground.

 #### Bitwise Operations